EranKnafo/java-virtual-world/README.md

 Data structures (lists, arrays, hash maps, spatial grids, priority queue scheduler, Java Streams API)
 Testing: manual simulation testing, debugging using logs and breakpoints

+How To run:
+Runninng the file, VirtualWorld.Java will prompt the simulation